 Angel investor networks, such as AngelList, are popular options.
 Your best bet is to network with other companies in your industry to see what resources have worked for them.
 Networks will come and go, so staying on top of what’s new can prove very helpful.

 If you’re still not sure how to find an investor, don’t rule out these options.
 Business capital brokers are a good option.
-You can also learn a lot about interested private investors through networking with accountants, business groups, real estate investors, and investment advisors.
+You can also learn a lot about interested private investors through networking with your local Chamber of Commerce, accountants, business groups, real estate investors, and investment advisors.
 They often hear about people looking for investment opportunities.

 Pitch competitions may be useful and you can also try to get a foot in the door through one of several well-known startup incubators.